Can You File a Lawsuit Against Uber for An Accident?

 Uber Accident Liability Coverage

 Uber makes what it calls its “driver-partner” insurance available to its drivers, but each driver must purchase this insurance.
 Not all drivers do.
-Even if your driver purchased one of these policies, the Uber insurance only supplements the driver’s own auto insurance.
+Even if your driver purchased one of these policies, Uber insurance only supplements the driver’s auto insurance.
 In other words, your driver’s personal or commercial insurance policy is the primary source of compensation for your injuries.

 Be aware that some states require Uber drivers to have both a commercial driver’s license and a commercial insurance policy that covers them when they have a passenger in the car.
 Other states, however, do not have these requirements.
 If you live in one of these states, your driver may have only a personal auto liability policy.
 Most of these policies exclude coverage in “ride for hire” situations.